anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 <a name="4.4"></a>
 ## 4.4 Container runtimes

-In order to support `req.inf.com.03`, the chosen runtime must be compliant with the [Kubernetes Container Runtime Interface (CRI)](https://kubernetes.io/blog/2016/12/container-runtime-interface-cri-in-kubernetes/) and the [Open Container Initiative (OCI) runtime spec](https://github.com/opencontainers/runtime-spec).
-Examples of container runtimes that are compliant with these specification are (note this is not a complete list and in no particular order):
+In order to support `req.inf.com.03`, the chosen runtime must be conformant with the [Kubernetes Container Runtime Interface (CRI)](https://kubernetes.io/blog/2016/12/container-runtime-interface-cri-in-kubernetes/) and the [Open Container Initiative (OCI) runtime spec](https://github.com/opencontainers/runtime-spec).
+Examples of container runtimes that are conformant with these specification are (note this is not a complete list and in no particular order):
 - container-d (with CRI plugin enabled, which it is by default)
 - Docker CE (via the dockershim, which is currently built in to the kubelet)
 - CRI-O
 - Frakti

 These specifications cover the [full lifecycle of a container](https://github.com/opencontainers/runtime-spec/blob/master/runtime.md#lifecycle) `creating > created > running > stopped` which includes the use of storage that is required during this lifecycle - this is management of the Host OS filesystem by the container runtime.
-This lifecycle management by the container runtime (when compliant with the above specifications) supports the requirement `req.inf.stg.06` for ephemeral storage for Pods.
+This lifecycle management by the container runtime (when conformant with the above specifications) supports the requirement `req.inf.stg.06` for ephemeral storage for Pods.

 > Todo: details and RA2 specifications relating to runtimes in order to meet RM features and requirements from RM chapters 4 and 5.

 <a name="4.5"></a>
 ## 4.5 CNI plugins

-> Editors note: The following chapter lists a set of CNI plugins compliant with the Reference Architecture.
+> Editors note: The following chapter lists a set of CNI plugins conformant with the Reference Architecture.
 In future releases the list of CNI plugins should be refined in a way that there is only component selected for each functionality.

 The used CNI multiplexer/metapulgin may be [DANM](https://github.com/nokia/danm) as it provides the possibility to use several other CNI plugins (`req.inf.ntw.16`) and provides an API based solution to administer the networks (`req.inf.ntw.10`) from a central point (`req.inf.ntw.11`).<br>